Skip to content

 2. Stored the session ID so the Stop hook knows the goal is yours

-3. Initialized tokens_used=0, subagent_tokens=0, continuations_remaining=50, and a 4-hour wall-clock cap
+3. Initialized tokens_used=0, subagent_tokens=0, continuations_remaining=1000000, and a 10-year practical-unlimited wall-clock sentinel

 Every assistant turn ends with the Stop hook.
 The hook reads the transcript JSONL, sums new tokens, updates the DB, then either: